ayousry42/u3brain/README.md

 5. Follow file hierarchy
 6. Contact contributers if any info is missing
 7. Cite sources when possible for further research!
+8. Use the provided templates (will update those frequently hopefully)